Thomick/Image-Restoration/README.md

 WAN, Ziyu, ZHANG, Bo, CHEN, Dongdong, et al. Old photo restoration via deep latent space translation.
 IEEE Transactions on Pattern Analysis and Machine Intelligence, 2022.
 [Link](https://arxiv.org/abs/2009.07047)

 ## Structure
-- `src/train.py` contains the fonction to set up training of the different modules/models.
+- `src/train.py` is a script to set up training of the different modules/models.

+- `src/inference.py` is a script that denoises images from a folder using a trained model

+- `src/evaluate.py` contains functions to evaluate a trained model (can be modified and used as a script to perform the evaluation of a model)

 - `src/models.py` contains the actual model classes (the 3 modules/models used in the paper are named VAE1, VAE2 and Mapping).